thesovereignrepo/The-Sovereign-Repository/How-To-Contribute.md

 3. When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.

 4. Rename files.
-(TODO: Backups)
     ```
     mv ~/.ssh/id_ed25519 ~/.ssh/sovrepo_rsa
     mv ~/.ssh/id_ed25519.pub ~/.ssh/sovrepo_rsa.pub
     ```

 5. Create PGP key.
-(TODO: Backups)
     ```
     gpg --full-generate-key
     # Key type is 1